top of page

 Chalkboards from c.
 1892 that were hidden behind the interior walls

-Historic Structure Report from 2016.
+Red Creek Schoolhouse Historic Structure Report (2016).

 bottom of page